signalarun/blockchain-workshop-samples/README.md

    with a cryptocurrency called ether to meter and constrain execution resource costs.
  - Etherium runs a virtual machine(Ethereum Virtual Machine) capable of executing code of arbitrary and unbounded complexity.Its language is Turing complete, meanwhile Bitcoin's scripts are limited in functionality to true or false evaluation of spending.
 EVM is a stack based VM that executes bytecodes.
-   Smart contracts are executed in this VM.
+   Smart contracts are executed on this VM.
 Solidity is a high-level language that can be executed on this VM.